ChrstphrHll/npc_gen/students/Sybasten Simimar.md

 year: 4
 guild: Elkenval
 partyID: 76
+tags:
+- Dragonborn
+- Sorcerer
+- Diplomacy
+- 4th
+- Elkenval
 ---
 # Sybasten Simimar
 ---
 ### Description
 - 4th year Dragonborn Sorcerer in Elkenval
-- long spines, Amber eyes, and copper skin
+- long spines, Hazel eyes, and copper skin
 - Is Self-reliant and Complacent, and has Excitement as their ideal

 ### Organizations